Index

 on the end and twist it, locking it in the fitting and pressing the valve

-having changed the oil filter
+changed the oil filter if you

-if you run one - and if you don't, why not?), and be on your merry way.
+run one - and if you don't, why not?), and be on your merry way.

 [back to